balena-io-experimental/ttn-gateway-balenafin/CONFIGURATION.md

   * The gateway owner's contact information.
 Will be overridden by the value from the TTN console.
 * GW_DESCRIPTION optional - default an empty string
   * A description of this gateway.
 Will be overridden by the value from the TTN console.
-* GW_RESET_PIN - default 22
-  * The physical pin number on the Raspberry Pi to which the concentrator's reset is connected.
-See the [README](README.md) file for a description and a list of common values.
 * GW_GPS optional - default False
   * If true, use the hardware GPS.
   * If false,
     * use either fake gps if a location was configured in the TTN console,
     * otherwise try using fake gps with the reference location as set via environment variables,
     * otherwise don't send coordinates.
 * GW_GPS_PORT optional - default /dev/ttyAMA0
   * The UART to which the hardware GPS is connected to.
 * GW_REF_LATITUDE optional - default 0